 CAMS issues a range of different licences to cover every aspect of participation in Motor Sport, ranging from single day licences for people that wish to try out something new, up to full National and International Racing licences.

-A Level 2 licence (2NS – non speed) is applicable to introductory rallies, Touring Assemblies and Touring Road Events (with non-speed sub-events).
+A Level 2 licence (2NS – non speed) is applicable to introductory rallies, Navigation Assemblies and Road Rallies (with non-speed sub-events).
 The licence application form is available here:

 For driving or co-driving in rallies or rallysprints up to the NSW Rally Championship level, a Clubman Rally Licence is all that is required.
 The licence application form is available here: